-There are many stock brokers which have screeners built in that allow you to sort stocks by different criteria.
+There are many stockbrokers which have screeners built in that allow you to sort stocks by different criteria.
 One of those criteria is Dividend Yield %.
 Webull is one that I’ve reviewed before that makes it easy to identify High Yield Dividend Stocks.
 You can read my full Webull Review for more information on the benefits of Webull.

 Bring It All Together

-So as you can see, dividends are a portion of company profit that is shares with the shareholders.
+So as you can see, dividends are a portion of company profit that is shared with the shareholders.
 Interest is a fee paid by a company for the privilege of borrowing a larger amount of money from a lender.
 You should now know the major factors that make these two terms different.

 If you would like to see the historical data on dividends issued or see the dividend yield and dividend ratio equations click here.

-If you still have questions, please feel free to leave a comment below and I’ll try to answer your question as soon as as I have a chance.
+If you still have questions, please feel free to leave a comment below and I’ll try to answer your question as soon as I have a chance.